-- To use function (2) via an access point, refer to the "Wi-Fi Function Instruction Manual" PDF file included in the Camera Instruction Manual CD-ROM. - For the procedure to use functions (3) to (6), refer to the "Wi-Fi Function Instruction Manual" PDF file included in the Camera Instruction Manual CD-ROM.
+- \ To use function (2) via an access point, refer to the "Wi-Fi Function Instruction Manual" PDF file included on the EOS Camera Instruction Manuals Disk (DVD-ROM). - \ For the procedure to use functions (3) to (6), refer to the "Wi-Fi Function Instruction Manual" PDF file included on the EOS Camera Instruction Manuals Disk (DVD-ROM).